thoth-tech/documentation/docs/OnTrack/JPlag/Jplag-Feasibility-Document.md

 ![OnTrack View Similarities Button](frontend.png)

+The below image shows a JPlag report and comparison list, which is what we are aiming to achieve as output after implementing JPlag.
+This report viewer will display key metrics, including total submissions, number of comparisons, and submission details.

 ![JPlag Report Viewer](jplag_reportviewer.png)

 We also want to have a UI for the data in the task similarities table too - so that you can see it